gorums/WatchIoT/README.md

 **11 August 2015**

-- Work over boostrap and css (to do responsive login and register.
-The menu login, logout and sing up use nav tag).
+- Work over boostrap and css (to do responsive login and register).

 - Work over the info of project (specify text about the project and them goal on home page and readme.md).